stereotype441/language/resources/type-system/inference.md

-Deferred null shorting is used for cases where the type inference process for an expression `e_1` recursively invokes expression inference for subexpression `e_2`, and any null shorting that occurs in `e_2`will be extended to `e_1`.
-When deferred null shorting is used, any null shorting clauses produced by the inference of `e_2` are considered to be an output of the recursive invocation, and may be further acted upon by the remainder of the type inference algorithm for `e_1`.
+Deferred null shorting is used for cases where the type inference process for an expression `e_1` recursively invokes expression inference for subexpression `e_2`, and any null shorting that occurs in `e_2` will be extended to `e_1`.
+When deferred null shorting is used, any null shorting clauses produced by the inference of `e_2` are considered to be an output of the recursive invocation, and may be further acted upon by the remainder of the type inference logic for `e_1`.

 Resolved null shorting is used for all other cases where expression type inference is invoked on an expression `e`.
 The following process is used to